Office of Student Conduct and Ethical Development

 - Restrictions on Admissions or Readmission

-- Judicial files are maintained in the Student Affairs Office for 7 years, unless the student has been charged with Suspension or Explusion in which case the file is maintained indefinitely.
+- Judicial files are maintained in the Office of Student Conduct and Ethical Development for 7 years, unless the student has been charged with Suspension or Expulsion in which case the file is maintained indefinitely.

-- Disciplinary Probation is entered on a student's transcipt, with beginning and end date, for the period of time that the probation is in effect.
+- Disciplinary Probation is entered on a student's transcript, with beginning and end date, for the period of time that the probation is in effect.

 - Suspension is entered on the student's transcript, with beginning and end date, for the period of time that the suspension is in effect, but remains on the transcript permanently if the suspension is for longer than one academic year.